varocketry/guitar-mastery-hub/public/lessons/lesson_019_power_chord_riffs.md

 ---

-## ðŸŽµ SONG APPLICATION #2: "Seven Nation Army" by The White Stripes
+## 🎵 SONG APPLICATION #2: "Seven Nation Army" by The White Stripes

 ### The Simplicity Masterclass